News and media frequently asked questions

 Drivers require additional skills which are important for day-to-day driving, such as hazard perception and the ability to manage distractions.
 These skills are developed through experience and practice.

 We are not currently considering introducing defensive driver training as a compulsory requirement to obtain a licence.
-There is however ongoing community and industry interest in controlled environment driver education and training and potential for initiatives that supplement existing countermeasures under the GLS.
+There is however ongoing community and industry interest in controlled environment driver education and training and potential for initiatives that supplement existing countermeasures under the graduated licensing scheme.

 Based on adult learning principles, the guidelines include fundamental driving and road rules training, as well as cognitive skills training such as hazard perception, and the ability to manage other known risk factors (such as fatigue and distractions) while minimising the risk of over-confidence, through resilience and insight training.
 Read more about professional driver trainers.